cvonk/OPNpool/FULL_INSTALL.md

 We will build a printed circuit board (PCB) with an ESP32 module, RS-485 adapter and DC/DC converter.

+If there is enough interest, I can start a project on Tindie or Crowd Supply to get some bulk pricing.

 ### Schematic

 A buck converter provides 5 Volts to the battery connector on the LOLIN D32 daughterboard.
 Using the battery input, helps prevent problems when it is also powered through the USB connector.